google/pytype/docs/index.md

 possible fix.
 <br />
 \*\*
-Make sure cmake is installed, or installation of the ninja dependency will fail.
+If the ninja dependency fails to install, make sure cmake is installed.
 See [this issue][ninja-build-issue] for details.
 </sub>

 ## Installing